Price T Rowe Associates Inc. MD Has $17.26 Million Holdings in Discovery, Inc. (NASDAQ:DISCK)

 DISCK opened at $27.44 on Wednesday.
 Discovery, Inc. has a twelve month low of $17.34 and a twelve month high of $66.70.
 The company has a debt-to-equity ratio of 1.20, a quick ratio of 1.87 and a current ratio of 1.87.
 The business’s fifty day moving average price is $28.46.
 The firm has a market capitalization of $13.87 billion, a PE ratio of 18.67 and a beta of 1.41.

 Several brokerages recently commented on DISCK.
-Zacks Investment Research downgraded shares of Discovery from a “hold” rating to a “sell” rating in a research note on Wednesday, April 28th.
+Morgan Stanley dropped their price objective on shares of Discovery from $43.00 to $39.00 and set an “equal weight” rating for the company in a research note on Tuesday, April 27th.
 TheStreet downgraded shares of Discovery from a “b” rating to a “c+” rating in a research note on Wednesday, April 28th.
-Finally, Morgan Stanley dropped their price objective on shares of Discovery from $43.00 to $39.00 and set an “equal weight” rating for the company in a research note on Tuesday, April 27th.
+Finally, Zacks Investment Research downgraded shares of Discovery from a “hold” rating to a “sell” rating in a research note on Wednesday, April 28th.

 Discovery Company Profile